Email Millionaires for Money [Email Address and Steps]

 4. Use a First-Person Narrative

 This is your request, and therefore, you should personalize it.
-If you’re writing on behalf of someone else, write as though you’re the person in need.
-The narrative often carries more weight when it comes from the individual affected.
+If you are writing on behalf of an organization or even someone else, write as though you are the person in need.
+Make sure that this narrative is personalized because appealing to someone directly is often a better way to get them to listen and perhaps act in your support.

 5. Make Your Subject Line Engaging and Short

-Your email’s subject line should be succinct but intriguing.
-While it often gives a hint of the email’s content, avoid sounding desperate or overly pitiful.
-Phrases like “you are my last resort” or “help me, and heaven will reward you” can come across as overly dramatic and may not be well received.
+Your email’s subject line should be very intriguing at best.
+It often would give a hint of the email’s content to avoid sounding desperate or pitiful.
+Phrases like “you are my last resort” or “help me, and heaven will reward you” can come across as dramatic and may not be well received by millionaires.

 Read alsoContact billionaires giving away money [How to find them]